 According to the American Red Cross, other conditions that may make you ineligible to donate blood, if only temporarily, include:

 - Bleeding conditions.
 If you have a bleeding condition, you may be eligible to give blood as long as you don’t have any issues with blood clotting and you aren’t taking blood thinners.

 - Cancer.
 Your eligibility depends on the type of cancer you have.
 Talk with your doctor before donating blood.

 - Dental or oral surgery.
 You may be eligible 3 days after surgery.

 - Heart attack, heart surgery, or angina.
 You’re ineligible for at least 6 months after any of these events.

 - Immunizations.
 Immunization rules vary.
 You may be eligible 4 weeks after vaccines for measles, mumps, and rubella (MMR), chickenpox, and shingles.
 You may be eligible 2 weeks after a COVID-19 vaccine, 21 days after a hepatitis B vaccine, and 8 weeks after a smallpox vaccine.

 - Infections.
 You may be eligible 10 days after ending an antibiotic injection treatment.

 - International travel.
 Travel to certain countries may make you temporarily ineligible.
 Talk with your doctor before donating blood.

 - Intravenous (IV) drug use.
 If you’ve used IV drugs without a prescription, you should wait 3 months before donating blood.

 - Malaria.
 You may be eligible 3 years after treatment for malaria or 3 months after traveling to a place where malaria is common.

 - Pregnancy.
 You’re ineligible during pregnancy but may be eligible 6 weeks after giving birth.

 - Syphilis and gonorrhea.
 You may be eligible 3 months after treatment for these sexually transmitted infections (STIs) ends.

 - Tuberculosis.
 You may be eligible once the tuberculosis infection is successfully treated.

 - Zika virus.
 You may be eligible 120 days after you last experienced symptoms of the Zika virus.

-The minimum requirements for donating blood in the United States are that you must:
+There are minimum requirements for donating blood in the United States.
+You must:

 - be at least 17 years old (or 16 years old, in some locations, if you have consent from a parent or guardian)

 - weigh at least 110 pounds (49.89 kilograms)